 - 1. All publications produced as a result of this funding which are submitted for publication in any magazine, journal, or trade paper shall carry the following: - a.
 Acknowledgement.
-"This material is based upon work supported by the U.S. Department of Homeland Security under Grant Award Number, Award No 12345." - b.
-Disclaimer.
-"The views and conclusions contained in this document are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Department of Homeland Security."
+'This material is based upon work supported by the U.S. Department of Homeland Security under Grant Award Number, Reference #4 on Notice of Award.' - b.
+Disclaimer. - 'The views and conclusions contained in this document are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Department of Homeland Security.'